 • Thymomas.
 The thymus is a small organ that lies in the upper chest above the heart and under the breastbone.
 Thymomas is a rare cancer that forms in the cells that cover the outside of the thymus.
 It usually forms between the lungs in the front part of the chest.

-Diagnosing Lung, Chest, and Esophageal Cancers
+Diagnosing Lung and Chest Cancers

 • Barium swallow.
 If you're having trouble swallowing, this may be the first diagnostic test you have.
 You will be asked to swallow a thick, chalky liquid called barium that coats the walls of the esophagus.
 When X-rays are taken, the barium outlines the esophagus and can show abnormal areas in the lining of the esophagus.